ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-2. Suppose we have a random variable X supported on $[0,1]$  from which we can draw samples.
+Q. Suppose we have a random variable X supported on $[0,1]$  from which we can draw samples.
 How can we come up with an unbiased estimate of the median of X?

 <details><summary><b>Answer</b></summary>